uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

-Then "test-vm" virtual machine on "virt-server" should have spice graphics device Then "test-vm" virtual machine on "virt-server" should have 2 NIC using "default" network Then "test-vm" virtual machine on "virt-server" should have a NIC with 02:34:56:78:9a:bc MAC address
+Then "test-vm" virtual machine on "virt-server" should have spice graphics device Then "test-vm" virtual machine on "virt-server" should have 2 NIC using "default" network Then "test-vm" virtual machine on "virt-server" should have a NIC with 02:34:56:78:9a:bc MAC address Then "test-vm" virtual machine on "virt-server" should have a "disk.qcow2" scsi disk Then "test-vm" virtual machine on "virt-server" should have a virtio cdrom Then "test-vm" virtual machine on "virt-server" should have no cdrom
 ```

 <a name="c" />